Route Tips

 early man, clay wasn’t easy to plough, and the heart of the vale

-streams and access to the higher ground of the Chilterns for grazing.
+streams emerging from the foot of the chalk scarp and access to the hills for grazing.

 The result was the string of villages, of which Ewelme is an example.